 The accessibility of commercial real estate investing opportunities is increasing, due in part to the advent of technology as well as new regulations.
 The willingness to invest is also increasing, but as is competition.
 Leveraging data and technology can help to differentiate your firm from your competitors and attract more of those investing dollars.

 From opportunity zones to on-market/listed properties to off-market deals, there are more opportunities now than ever before to invest in commercial real estate.
 But how can CRE professionals locate and execute these potential deals, or even choose which one(s) to invest in?
 And once they identify the best-fit for their portfolio, how should they go about managing the investment?
-In a recent webinar, IMS VP of Business Development Ron Rossi, Reonomy VP of Marketing Sam Viskovich, and RSM US LLP Tax Partner Craig Mason, discussed best practices for identifying and managing commercial real estate investment opportunities.
+In our webinar, RealPage IMS’ VP of Customer Success, Ron Rossi, Reonomy’s VP of Marketing, Sam Viskovich, and RSM US LLP’s Tax Partner, Craig Mason, discussed best practices for identifying and managing commercial real estate investment opportunities.

 Interest in commercial real estate, from both investment firms and high net worth individuals, is on the rise.
 When comparing asset classes since 2000, commercial real estate returns have outpaced the stock market by a 2-1 margin.
 Historically, investors may have invested up to 5% of their available cash into CRE.
 That number is growing and is now as high as 15% to 20% for some.
 The size of the market is growing as well. $15 trillion is the total size of the US commercial real estate market today.
 With the number of participants in the market, the amount of capital available, and the market size all increasing, it is becoming even more critical that CRE professionals use best practices to effectively and efficiently identify and manage investment opportunities.